-The 2008 ECF Princess Margriet Award laureates were renowned cultural theorist Stuart Hall and dancer-choreographers Jérôme Bel and Pichet Klunchun.
+The 2008 ECF Princess Margriet Award for Culture laureates were renowned cultural theorist Stuart Hall and dancer-choreographers Jérôme Bel and Pichet Klunchun.
 The award ceremony took place in Brussels on 9 December 2008.

 The jury praised Professor Stuart Hall as a giant in the field of cultural studies, whose hugely influential work has helped to make sense of our multifarious, multicultural society.
 The jury chose Hall – one of Europe’s most radical intellectuals – for his exceptional contribution to the field of cultural diversity and for bringing about a constructive understanding of diversity in society today.
 Awarding Stuart Hall was a gesture of recognition for his visionary contribution to the argument for cultural diversity and an acknowledgement of his influence on European intellectuals and artists, thereby increasing the impact and inspiration of his work on a greater European level.